 People want to see original stories.
 How can a writer do this?
 By delivering specific details from their own lives.
 When we bring what we have individually experienced to the script, we write in an individual way.
 This unique delivery is the bedrock of a fresh script.

-Why is it easier to copy movies and television shows than write from our own experience?
+Why is it easier to copy movies and television shows than to write from our own experience?
 When we write about the experiences we’ve had watching other stories, it’s not close to home and requires very little of ourselves, aside from our memory.

-When we give of our own experiences, our losses, our laughter, the script becomes original and our own, but it is not easy and requires maximum and sustained effort.
+When we give our own experiences, our losses, our laughter, the script becomes original and our own, but it is not easy and requires maximum and sustained effort.
 Share yourself in your plot and it will be like no other script, just as individual as every person is.

 Why Write